-- Class I directors, whose term will expire at the Annual Meeting of Shareholders to be held in fiscal year 2021, consists of Messrs.
-Dingman, Klockau, and Pepping; - Class II directors, whose term will expire at the Annual Meeting of Shareholders to be held in fiscal year 2022, consists of Messrs.
-Clinton and Sutherland, and Ms. Schmitt; and - Class III directors, whose term will expire at the Annual Meeting of Shareholders to be held in fiscal year 2023, consists of Messrs.
-Heriford, Portes, and Schwab. - On March 8, 2021, Scott T. Burgess, one of our directors, passed away.
+- Class I directors, whose term will expire at the Annual Meeting of Shareholders to be held in fiscal year 2024, consists of Messrs.
+Dingman, Klockau, and Pepping; - · Class II directors, whose term will expire at the Annual Meeting of Shareholders to be held in fiscal year 2022, consists of Messrs.
+Clinton, Sutherland, and Ms. Schmitt; and - · Class III directors, whose term will expire at the Annual Meeting of Shareholders to be held in fiscal year 2023, consists of Messrs.
+Heriford, Portes, and Schwab.

 Directors in a particular class will be elected for three-year terms at the Annual Meeting of Shareholders in the year in which their terms expire.
 As a result, only one class of directors will be elected at each annual meeting of our shareholders, with the other classes continuing for the remainder of their respective three-year terms.
-Each director's term continues until the election and qualification of his/her successor, or his/her earlier death, resignation, or removal.
+Each director's term continues until the election and qualification of their successor, or their earlier death, resignation, or removal.